jakkcanada/Boot_Camp/Assignment of Week 2:/README.md

 # Boot_Camp
-Assignment 2:How to learn Python, Data Structure and Algorithm
+Assignment 2: How to learn Python, Data Structure and Algorithm